Dotun Adebayo: Career

 The American playwright Tennessee Williams chose Adebayo to play a small part in the world premiere of his last play, The Red Devil Battery Sign, in which Adebayo acted opposite Pierce Brosnan.

 Adebayo appeared in The Oblong Box (1969) at the age of eight, and as a schoolboy in the 1971 James Bond film Diamonds Are Forever.
 As well as claiming to have been the first black Teddy boy in London in his early teens, Adebayo also won a Rotary Club public-speaking award as a teenager, and worked for the BBC from the age of 12 on the radio programme Network Africa.

-Around this same time, Adebayo nearly became the latest, 'Milky Bar Kid', only narrowly missing out on the part, owing to him not needing to wear glasses.
+Around this same time, Adebayo nearly became the latest "Milkybar Kid", narrowly missing out on the part owing to him not needing to wear glasses.

 Adebayo resigned as president of the University of Essex Students' Union within a few months to take up a job with The Voice, Britain's main black newspaper, where he was music editor until 1991.
 His columns and articles have been published in Pride Magazine and the New Nation, as well as broadsheet and tabloid newspapers such as The Guardian, The Independent, The Times, London Evening Standard and the News of the World.

 Some of these columns were compiled into books: Can I Have My Balls Back Please (2000) and its sequel Sperm Bandits (2002), the latter a humorous look at the phenomenon of sperm theft.
 This led to a follow-up Channel 4 docudrama Sperm Bandits.
 He is working on his first novel, Promised Land, an epic saga spanning 50 years in the lives of Britain's richest black family.

 In 1993, while appearing on Channel 4's The Devil's Advocate opposite presenter Darcus Howe, he was spotted by GLR programme executive Gloria Abramov, who was looking for a new presenter for the Black London programme.
 His broadcasting work on BBC London 94.9 gave him the opportunity to present other programmes, such as the Saturday night reggae show, and he eventually "presented everything except travel!"
-On his half-week of the Up All Night show on BBC Radio 5 Live, he presents both the World Football Phone-In and the Virtual Jukebox: this was a replacement for his Virtual Bookshelf.
+He has recalled first appearing on BBC Radio 5 Live as a guest in July 1998, following an opinion column he had written in The Guardian, and subsequently being invited on as a frequent guest, until editor Marina Salandy Brown asked him to present the Sunday morning obituaries programme Brief Lives, which led to controller Bob Shennan giving Adebayo his big break as presenter of Up All Night.
+On his half-week of the Up All Night show on 5 Live, he presents both the World Football Phone-In and the Virtual Jukebox: this was a replacement for his Virtual Bookshelf.